SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

    -> let manager = DataManager()
    -> manager.data.append("Some data")
    -> manager.data.append("Some more data")
-   // the DataImporter instance for the importer property has not yet been created
+   // the DataImporter instance for the importer property hasn't yet been created

 .. x*  Bogus * paired with the one in the listing, to fix VIM syntax highlighting.